tldr-pages/tldr/pages/linux/distrobox-host-exec.md

 # distrobox-host-exec

-> Execute a command on host while inside a distrobox container.
+> Execute a command on the host from inside a distrobox container.
 > Subcommand of `distrobox`.
 See also: `tldr distrobox`.
 > More information: <https://distrobox.privatedns.org/usage/distrobox-host-exec.html>.

-- Execute command on the host system from inside the container:
+- Execute command on the host system from inside the distrobox container:

 `distrobox-host-exec "{{command}}"`